 Why your RADIUS server should run in a VM Your network can go down for really simple reasons.
 A junior system admin might inadvertently type the wrong thing into a command line, or a minor upgrade can break some obscure dependency between lib...

 Command line testing for EAP with FreeRADIUS As part of the process of configuring EAP for FreeRADIUS , you will need to test whether or not it works.
 If you prefer to use a command line tool rather than clicking through windows, this article wa...
-Network Security Best Practices
+FreeRADIUS Technical Guides

 My FreeRADIUS server is slow.
 What's wrong?
 If you are encountering performance issues with FreeRADIUS, the first thought is usually to blame FreeRADIUS.
 In fact, it’s always the database which is the source of a system slowdown .
 Well, maybe n...
-Network Security Best Practices
+FreeRADIUS Technical Guides

 FreeRADIUS hardware requirements A common question for people installing the server is “what are the hardware requirements for FreeRADIUS?”
 The answer is both simpler, and more complex than you would think.
 The performance of a RADIU...
-Network Security Best Practices
+FreeRADIUS Technical Guides

 RADIUS for Universities University environments present challenges for RADIUS system design.
 Every hour, on the hour, thousands of students close their laptops, move to a different location, and open them again.
 This unique ...
-Network Security Best Practices
+Education

 Disaster-proof your network critical infrastructure If you live in an earthquake zone, it’s important to engineer buildings to survive an earthquake.
 You don’t know when an earthquake will happen, or where exactly, or how big it’s going to be, but you ...
-Network Security Best Practices
+Network Architecture Network Security Best Practices